Finch-API/finch-docs/docs/Integrating-with-Finch/Integration Checklist.md

 - [ ]  Most data points returned by the API are `null`able.
 Ensure your integration is resilient to this.
 You can read more [here](../Development-Guides/Handling-API-Response.md).

+**Handling response headers**
+- [ ] Finch syncs data with providers on a scheduled cadence, and the status of the data we return is available in the API response headers.
+Ensure your integration checks these response headers as needed.
+You can read more about data syncs and the associated response headers [here](../Development-Guides/Data-Syncs.md).

 **Handling error responses**

 Your application should expect and handle errors from the Finch API.
 You can read more about our errors [here](../Development-Guides/Errors/Error-Types.md).